 The weight limit on both equipment is 330 pounds and all baring parts are made thich nicely coated steel.

-When you combine that with the 12 holding bolts and good design you undestand why this set is really sturdy and safe to use.
+When you combine that with the 12 holding bolts and good design you understand why this set is really sturdy and safe to use.

-A few cool extra features are the padded grips, the extra holes for atachment, the thick padded cushions and the fact that the whole dip station is detachable.
+A few cool extra features are the padded grips, the extra holes for attachment, the thick padded cushions, and the fact that the whole dip station is detachable.

 In only a minute or two you can completely detach the dip station so you can have plenty of space underneath the pull-up bar (if he is mounted on top of the dip station).

 I find this feature extremely clever and unique (I haven’t seen anything like this) because it can save you some space and give you the option to do more exercises freely or even attach a solid punching bag underneath.